JunyaoPu/junyaopu.github.io/_posts/2022-05-04-AI-Development-Day-4.markdown

 </style>
 <img class="center" src="/assets/images/ai_day4/Unet.png" alt="Unet">

-The U-Net architecture consists of two parts: a contracting path for downsampling and an expansive path for upsampling, which eventually produce the final segmentation mask.
+The U-Net architecture consists of two parts: a encoding path for downsampling and an decoding path for upsampling, which eventually produce the final segmentation mask.

 The downsampling path of the U-Net uses standard convolutional layers to extract features from the input image, utilizing filters of various sizes.
 On the other hand, the upsampling path employs transposed convolutional layers to increase the spatial resolution.
 These layers utilize a set of filters that perform the reverse operation of the standard convolutional layer.